 Finally, we have among the lowest returns in online fashion.
 Why?
 Because we have a unique blueprint designed to create the best possible fit, we only buy fabrics which help to fulfil this fit and we aim to present our garments with visuals and descriptions that are as accurate as we can make them.

 In a good way

-The repositioning of the Company as a wholly online enterprise was soon followed in 1997 by the inauguration of its associate manufacturing factory in Accra, Ghana.
+The repositioning of the Company as a wholly online enterprise was soon followed in 1998 by the inauguration of its associate manufacturing factory in Accra, Ghana.
 Helen Teague is of Ghanaian descent and wanted to create an opportunity for Ghanaian clothes makers.
 We operated the new factory on the basis of just commerce.
-This means a good wage, not merely a ‘living wage’ (3 times the national average for clothes’ makers in Ghana), medical support, western health and safety conditions and a 35 hour week.
-All the staff, despite having little education beyond primary school, receive regular in-house skills training – and many are now also proficient in IT, using Photoshop, Excel, email and Word.
+This meant a good wage, not merely a ‘living wage’ (3 times the national average for clothes’ makers in Ghana), medical support, western health and safety conditions and a 35 hour week.
+All the staff, despite having little education beyond primary school, received regular in-house skills training – and many are now also proficient in IT, using Photoshop, Excel, email and Word.